Atreus75/Simple-Socket/README.md

 # Simple-Socket
-A fast, simple and reliable header to create sockets.
+A fast, simple and reliable C header to create sockets.
+(Work in progress)